All Products

 curl http://example.com -H 'my-header: example-value'

 The first request matches because its header name contains example-key.
-The second matches because its header value contains example-value.
+The second request matches because its header value contains example-value.

 Block requests by body